-Project funds will be used to purchase a new, industrial grade water boiler, with all attachments and fixtures, for installation in the dormitory washroom.
+Project funds will be used to purchase a new, industrial-grade water boiler, with all attachments and fixtures, for installation in the dormitory washroom.

 The Haier 40-liter water heater has a sufficiently-large capacity to supply water to two shower heads at one time, and can provide showers for many children in close succession before needing to refill and reheat.
 The attachments to be purchased include two shower heads, flexible water piping, and pipe joints.

 The dormitory “house mother” will help purchase everything in Erdenet.
-Jargalant School’s plumber and electrician will help with installation and upkeep of the boiler.
+Jargalant School’s plumber and electrician will help with the installation and upkeep of the boiler.